 The modifier offers a set of predefined color maps that you can choose from.
 If you would like to define your own type of color map instead, select Load custom color map... from the gradient list box.
 The program will ask you to pick an image file containing the custom color gradient.
 You can prepare an appropriate image using any image editing program.
 OVITO will use the colors along one row of pixels of the imported image to generate the user-defined color map.
 Here are two examples of color map images:

-You can superimpose a legend for the color coding into rendered images by adding a Color legend overlay to the active viewport.
+You can let OVITO paint the color map as a legend for the color coding into rendered images by adding a Color legend layer to the active viewport.

 - Operate on

 Selects the kind of data elements to be colored by the modifier.

 The input particle property or bond property whose values should be used for coloring.

 Selects the color gradient for mapping scalar values to colors.